-Fortunately and considering the size of this country, Iguazu is quite well located at short flight distance from both Rio or Sao Paulo.
-In our case, this was a little less than 2 hours flight.
+Fortunately, and considering the size of this country, Iguazu Falls are quite well located at short flight distance from both Rio de Janeiro or Sao Paulo.
+From our experience coming from Rio, this was a little less than 2 hours flight.
 Also, the choice of airlines was good enough to select some of the best times at great prices.
 After all, this is one of your major places to visit in your lifetime, immerse yourself and appreciate the magnitude and size of it all.

-There is a choice of 3 different airlines making this route.
+At the moment of booking, there were 3 different airlines making this route.
 Check the best time to your needs, and also prices.
-From our experience, our day trip was from Rio de Janeiro.
-We can recommend GOL Airlines to be the most suitable.
-Their most convenient departure is at 10.10am from Galeao Airport, which is the airport located right by the business district hence fast asn easy to reach on public transport.
+From our experience, our day trip was from Rio de Janeiro and we can recommend GOL Airlines to be the most suitable.
+Their most convenient departure was the 10.10am from Galeao Airport, which is the one located right by the business district hence fast asn easy to reach on public transport.
 The arrival was estimated at 12.10pm.
 As for the returning flight, we got the 18.10pm, landing back in Rio at 20.10pm.
 As a tip for your journey, try to get a seat on the left hand side of the plane.
 You will get to see the falls in the distance few minutes before landing in their full glory.

-Get your ticket from the Visitor Centre where the bus dropped you.
+Get your ticket from the Visitor Centre where the bus drops you off.
 The entrance fee is R$41.60 (at the time of writing this guide).
 Once inside, everyone must board the panoramic buses which will take the visitors to the falls itself.
 This bus stops along the way at some points for different activities.
 All those activities are payable and not included with the general admission ticket.

 From where the bus drops everyone off at the last stop, you start your walking.
 Don’t get too excited when you see the first viewing point.
-I promise this is just nuts to what is to come!
+I promise this is just nuts to what is there to come!
 There are plenty of viewing points along the path.
 And the extra hint of adrenaline comes when you reach the walkway along the canyon with an extension to the lower base of the Devil’s Throat.
 Here you will be right on top of one of the falls, and can go to the very edge.
 Beware, you will get absolutely soaked!
-There is no scape to getting wet.
-The fun in any case, is to be without rain coat.
+There is no escape to getting wet.
+The fun in any case, is to be without a rain coat.
 Let the power of the water come to you.
 Don’t worry on being wet.
-At 30 degrees you will be pleased to be wet.
+At 30 degrees you will be pleased and nicely refreshed.